Wednesday May 25, 2022

 - Skunk #1 is another sativa-dominant hybrid that will elevate your mood while providing pain and muscle relief

-Though THCV has yet to find a niche in the cannabis marketplace, as the industry continues to grow and legalization expands, it’s probably only a matter of time until there are more THCV-rich products on dispensary shelves.
+Though THCV has yet to find a niche in the cannabis marketplace, as the industry continues to grow and legalization expands, it’s only a matter of time until there are more THCV-rich products on dispensary shelves.

 Have you tried any THCV products?
 What did you think of them?
 Share in the comments below!